PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Key Concepts/Messaging.md

 The GameSparks platform allows you to set up a Game to use push notifications where they are supported on the players' devices.
 The set up for these notifications varies depending on the target device, so some configuration is required for your game within the GameSparks Developer Portal to get these notifications to work.

-In addition to the configuration, the players' devices must be registered to receive push notifications, which can be done using a *PushRegistrationRequest*.
+In addition to the configuration, the players' devices must be registered to receive push notifications, which can be done using a [PushRegistrationRequest](/API Documentation/Request API/Misc/PushRegistrationRequest.md).
 When a message is sent to a player who does not have an authenticated WebSocket connection, the GameSparks platform will send a notification to all of the players' devices that have been registered to receive a push notification.

 ## Message Triggers